 MRI uses a large magnet that surrounds the patient, radio frequencies and a computer to produce images of the body.
 As the patient enters a MRI scanner, his body is surrounded by a magnetic field up to 8,000 times stronger than that of the earth.
 The scanner subjects nuclei of the body's atoms to a radio signal, temporarily knocking select ones out of alignment.
 When the signal stops, the nuclei return to the aligned position, releasing their own faint radio frequencies from which the scanner and computer produce detailed images of the human anatomy.
 Patients who cannot undergo a MRI examination include those people dependent upon cardiac pacemakers and those with metallic foreign bodies in the brain or around the eye.

 MRI uses radio waves and a strong magnetic field to create clear pictures of internal organs and tissues.
 No radiation exposure is involved since MRI does not use X-rays.
 MRI is useful in diagnosing diseases in all parts of the body including cancer, vascular and heart disease, liver and bile duct abnormalities, stroke and other neurological diseases, as well as joint and musculoskeletal disorders.
 Most MRIs require a small intravenous injection of a contrast agent that contains the metal Gadolinium.

 The most widely used and recognized imaging method for the detection of breast cancer is a mammogram.
-Traditional mammography uses x-rays to produce films of the breast.
+Traditional mammography uses X-rays to produce films of the breast.
 Digital mammography, which produces electronic pictures of the breast, uses a lower does of radiation to detect abnormalities before anything can be felt.
-Learn about the Selenia™ digital mammography system used at Doctors Hospital >

 Bone Density Scan